GL-MPP/EVA-7/S7 Assignment/README.md

 ## Inference

-Given the improvement in accuracy for only 8 epochs, if the model is trained further the accuracy will improve.
+Given the improvement in accuracy for only 8 epochs, if the model is trained further the accuracy should improve.